Matsya Purana: Date

 The Matsya Purana, like all Puranas, was revised and updated continuously.
-The composition of the text may have begun in the last centuries of the 1st-millennium BCE, and its first version complete by about the 3rd-century of the common era, asserts Ramachandra Dikshitar – known for proposing ancient dates for Indian literature.
+The composition of the text may have begun in the last centuries of the 1st-millennium BCE, and its first version complete by about the 3rd-century of the common era, asserts Ramachandra Dikshitar.
 Other scholars, such as Pandurang Vaman Kane, place the earliest version of the text to between c.
-200–500 CE.
+200 and 500 CE.
 The Matsya Purana, in chapter 53, includes a note stating that as a Purana, it is supposed to be edited and revised to remain useful to the society.

-Wendy Doniger dates the Matsya Purana to have been composed between 250 to 500 CE.
+Wendy Doniger dates the Matsya Purana to have been composed between 250 and 500 CE.
 The general consensus among scholars is that Matsya Purana is among the older Purana, with its first version complete in the 3rd-century CE, but sections of it were routinely revised, deleted and expanded over the centuries, through the 2nd-millennium CE.

 The Matsya Purana, like all Puranas, has a complicated chronology.
 Dimmitt and van Buitenen state that each of the Puranas is encyclopedic in style, and it is difficult to ascertain when, where, why and by whom these were written:

 Name and structure

 The text is named after the fish avatar of the Hindu god Vishnu called Matsya.

 The Tamil version of the Matsya Purana has two sections, Purva (early) and Uttara (later), and it consists of 172 chapters.
 Other versions of the published Matsya Purana manuscripts have 291 chapters.

 The text and tradition asserts that Matsya Purana had 20,000 verses.
-However, extant manuscripts contain between 13,000 to 15,000 verses.
+However, extant manuscripts contain between 13,000 and 15,000 verses.

 The Padma Purana categorizes Matsya Purana as a Tamas Purana, or one that glorifies Shiva or Agni.
 Scholars consider the Sattva-Rajas-Tamas classification as "entirely fanciful" and there is nothing in this text that actually justifies this classification.